assain/Dummy-Rails-Cookie-App/README.md

 * Make sure you download the branch that adds use_cookies_with_metadata support to Rails.
 You can find the PR here: https://github.com/rails/rails/pull/32937

+* Enter git branch -a to see both the branches from your terminal, and checkout read-6-0-cookies-with-5-2-Stable-checkout and run the server.

+* Don't forget to switch branches/rails-versions correctly in the rails repo.

   Let me know what you think...